tuub/kitodo-mediaserver/doc/Install-manually.md

 * Apache Tomcat 8.5 - the application server
 * GraphicsMagick (default) or ImageMagick - for file conversion
 * Ghostscript - for PDF support
+* A default ICC profile.
+On Ubuntu you may install *icc-profiles-free* package

 Mediaserver may run on other application servers supporting Java Servlet 3 too but this is untested and not supported.
 Same applies for Tomcat 7.0 and Tomcat 8.0.